 Cerulean is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Cerulean is quite a bit lower than the national average among all cities of 21.84%: just 11.01% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Cerulean with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.01% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Cerulean in 2022 was $27,603, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,412 for a family of four.
 However, Cerulean contains both very wealthy and poor people as well.
 Cerulean also has one of the higher rates of people living in poverty in the nation, with 44.74% of its population below the federal poverty line.